-If you are not requesting the full \$25,000 type in "N/A." Character Limit: 50
+If you are not requesting \$25,000 and above, type in "N/A."

-Zip+4 Code
+Zip+4 Code\

-If you are requesting the full \$25,000, please enter your ZIP+4 Code.
+If you are requesting \$25,000 and above, please enter your ZIP+4 Code.
 (The complete, nine-digit ZIP Code consists of two parts.
 The first five digits indicate the destination post office or delivery area.
 The last 4 digits represents a specific delivery route within that overall delivery area.)
 This is needed for Reeve reporting through the Federal Funding Accountability and Transparency Act (FFATA).
 You may use this link to find your ZIP+4 Code.